 To Reach the Lost.
 Mark 16:15(NLT) “And then he told them, “Go into all the world and preach the Good News to everyone.””

 To spend eternity with God.
 1 John 2:25 (NLT) “And in this fellowship we enjoy the eternal life he promised us.”

 But we tend to embellish God’s purpose for our lives.

-We want to add to what the bible says is our purpose and this often distracts us from our original purpose.
+Somehow we seem to think that there must be more to our purpose than what the bible tells us.
+We want to add to what the bible says and this often distracts us from our original purpose.
 Embellishment is not necessary, the purpose stands without embellishment.
 Eg. A cheap, unassuming plastic pen fulfills its purpose by writing.
 An expensive, shiny, ballpoint pen, which comes in its own little velvet box also fulfills the same purpose.
 Both get the job done equally well, both are designed for the same purpose, one is embellished, the other is not.
 We don’t need embellishments to fulfill the purpose that God has for our lives.
 It is important that we know the purpose of our lives, but embellishments don’t determine our ability to fulfill it.

 Being circumspect about my life, I needed to ask myself again, am I still living according to God’s original design and purpose for my life, or have I embellished it?